-As of December 31, 2022, the Company held \$24.2 million of fixed maturity securities at fair value that were designated Level 3.
-These private placements securities, which were acquired during 2022, were designated as Level 3 securities due to the limited amount of observable market information available.
+As of December 31, 2023, the Company held \$46.2 million of fixed maturity securities at fair value that were designated Level 3.
+These private placements securities, which were purchased in 2022 and 2023, were designated as Level 3 securities due to the limited amount of observable market information available.